JOLYON LOY | BARITONE

 The Rape of Lucretia - Royal Opera House 2022 / Photo: Camilla Greenwell

-Jolyon’s breakthrough performances came in 2022/23 as Aye in Phelim McDermott’s Olivier Award-winning production of Akhnaten for English National Opera and Tarquinius in Britten’s The Rape of Lucretia, staged at the Royal Opera House’s Linbury Theatre, Snape Maltings Concert Hall and broadcast on BBC Radio 3.
-Directed by Oliver Mears & conducted by Corinna Niemeyer, his portrayal earned universal praise, described as: “brilliantly played by Jolyon Loy, his tensile, dynamic vocalism underlining his menace” (The Stage); “Loy’s bright, virile voice is impressive, ringing out with formidable top notes” (Musical America); and “seems all the more dangerously psychopathic for being so charismatic of both voice and presence” (The Guardian).
+Jolyon’s breakthrough performances came as Aye in Phelim McDermott’s Olivier Award-winning production of Akhnaten for English National Opera and Tarquinius in Britten’s The Rape of Lucretia, staged at the Royal Opera House’s Linbury Theatre, Snape Maltings Concert Hall and broadcast on BBC Radio 3.
+Directed by Oliver Mears & conducted by Corinna Niemeyer, his portrayal earned universal praise, described as: “brilliantly played by Jolyon Loy, his tensile, dynamic vocalism underlining his menace” (The Stage); “Loy’s bright, virile voice is impressive, ringing out with formidable top notes” (Musical America), and “seems all the more dangerously psychopathic for being so charismatic of both voice and presence” (The Guardian).

-Further roles include cover Mr Kallenbach Satyagraha for English National Opera; 1st Priest / 2nd Armed Man Die Zauberflöte & Wächter Die Frau ohne Schatten at the Verbier Festival; Figaro Le nozze di Figaro as an Opera Holland Park Young Artist; Don Alfonso Così fan tutte as a Garsington Opera Alvarez Young Artist; Minskman Flight for Opera Collective Ireland; Aeneas Dido & Aeneas at the Vache Baroque Festival; Leone Tamerlano with Cambridge Handel Opera; Zoroastro Orlando at Buxton International Festival; Sonora La fanciulla del West for Wexford Festival Opera; Owen Hart Dead Man Walking, Papageno The Magic Flute, Peter Hansel & Gretel, Count Almaviva Le nozze di Figaro, Lesbo Agrippina & Marco Gianni Schicchi.
+Previous roles include cover Mr Kallenbach Satyagraha for English National Opera; 1st Priest / 2nd Armed Man Die Zauberflöte & Wächter Die Frau ohne Schatten at the Verbier Festival; Figaro Le nozze di Figaro as an Opera Holland Park Young Artist; Don Alfonso Così fan tutte as a Garsington Opera Alvarez Young Artist; Minskman Flight for Opera Collective Ireland; Aeneas Dido & Aeneas at the Vache Baroque Festival; Leone Tamerlano with Cambridge Handel Opera; Zoroastro Orlando at Buxton International Festival; Sonora La fanciulla del West for Wexford Festival Opera; Owen Hart Dead Man Walking, Papageno The Magic Flute, Peter Hansel & Gretel, Count Almaviva Le nozze di Figaro, Lesbo Agrippina & Marco Gianni Schicchi.

 Le nozze di Figaro - Opera Holland Park 2021 / Photo: Ali Wright